Hazelfire/thesis/index.md

 the library [@tassi_interactive_2008; @asperti_considerations_2010].

 A second source is the need to make trivial interactions when making small changes.
-For instance, the renaming of a lemma might mean you need to go through several files to find where to change the identifier.
+For instance, the renaming of a lemma require needing to go through several files to find where to change the identifier.
 Messy downwards compatibility, changing definitions, and lack of refactoring are all examples of this.
 These are usually addressed by